Gilman, Taylor County, Wisconsin: History

-In 1902 and 1903 the Stanley, Merrill and Phillips Railway crossed the Yellow River into the woods that would become Gilman, heading for Jump River and beyond.
-It built a section house where the line crossed the river and named the stop for Sally Gilman, the wife of the president of the Northwestern Lumber Company.
-That was the start of Gilman.
-The SM&P ran generally north through town, passing just east of the current school.
-Around 1905, the Wisconsin Central Railway built its line northwest through town, heading from Owen to Ladysmith and eventually Superior.
-This line later became the Soo Line Railroad and eventually the Canadian National Railway line which still runs through town.
+In 1902 and 1903 the rails of the Stanley, Merrill and Phillips Railway crossed the Yellow River into what would become Gilman, heading for Jump River and beyond.
+The SM&P was a subsidiary of the Northwestern Lumber Company, constructing its railroad primarily to haul logs from Northwestern's timber lands to its big mill in Stanley.
+This began the railroad-transport phase of logging, in which pine more than a few miles from streams was hauled out by rail, as well as hardwoods which didn't float well.
+The SM&P built a section house and water tower where the line crossed the river, and that was the start of Gilman.
+It was initially named Moorhouse for the superintendent of the SM&P, but was renamed Gilman for Sally Gilman, the wife of the president of Northwestern Lumber.
+The SM&P ran generally north through town, passing east of the current school.
+It carried some passengers and freight, but mainly transported logs.
+Around 1905, the Wisconsin Central Railway built a separate line northwest through town, heading from Owen to Ladysmith and eventually Superior.
+This line later became the Soo Line Railroad and was eventually acquired by the Canadian National Railway, which still operates on the track.